 The BCB GSA Officers consist of the President, Vice President, Treasurer, Secretary, GSA Departmental Representative, and Year Representatives.
-All currently enrolled BCB graduate students are eligible for office.
-Officers have one planning meeting per semester and other meetings, as needed.
+All currently enrolled BCB graduate students are eligible to become officers of the BCB GSA.
+The BCB GSA officers have one meeting per semester, typically held within the first month, to plan the events for that semester.
+The President may call additional meetings if necessary.